Vincentvanleeuwen/human-centered-design-2021/README.md

 There are many things that have to be tested.
 Does Darice like colors, can she bind them to an emotion, what devices does she use and more.

+## Exclusive Design Principles

+### Study situation

+When you're designing for someone you have to start by researching what problems the person experiences.
+In the case of Darice it's to find out what is actually missing when you're deaf.
+The best way of finding out is to try and feel how it would be for yourself.
+For Instance you could put on a headset, turn off the volume and watch a video.
+Is there anything you're missing?

+### Ignore conventions

+When you are exclusively designing for one person you can ignore the conventions set for everyone.
+This is because when you stay away from conventions, you can make a far more personalised product.
+In the case of Darice this is very difficult.
+Darice herself is a front-end developer with a lot of love for accessibility.
+Therefore each decision I'd make she would think about in the sense of standard conventions.

+### Prioritise identy

+It's important to understand with who you're really dealing with.
+The more you know about said person, the better the product can become.
+It would be really weird to come up with a project that does not even come close to the interests of said person.

+### Add nonsense

+Last but not least, adding nonsense.
+Nonsense can make a product more fun.
+You still have to watch out that you're not putting out too much nonsense, since Darice has difficulty standing away from standard conventions.
+In the case I'm making for Darice the nonsense element started with an equalizer.
+Later on I found out that this actually isn't even a nonsense item, since Darice liked the equalizer *a lot*

 ## Tests
 Check out the tests to get a better understanding of what happened inbetween these few weeks while testing.